andrewcho-dev/opsconductor-ng/DOCUMENTATION.md

 ### For New Users
 1. Start with [README.md](README.md) for overview
 2. Follow [DEPLOYMENT-GUIDE.md](DEPLOYMENT-GUIDE.md) for setup
-3. Access web interface at http://localhost:3100
+3. Access web interface at http://YOUR_HOST_IP:3100 (deployment script will show the correct IP)

 ### For Developers
 1. Review [REPO.md](REPO.md) for architecture